cscdanielj/cscdanielj/README.md

 ## 🗒️ About Me
 - I build SOC home labs on Ubuntu and Windows to practice log collection, threat detection, and incident response.
-- I have hands-on experience with Wazuh, Suricata, Sysmon, and Winlogbeat for simulating enterprise blue team environments.
+- I have hands-on lab experience with Wazuh, Suricata, Sysmon, and Winlogbeat for simulating enterprise blue team environments.
 - I’m motivated to start my cybersecurity career in a SOC role and continue growing into detection engineering and threat hunting.